-So what kind of tech stack would be suitable for a complex multi-user HR app?
+So what kind of tech stack would be suitable for a complex multi-user HR application?
 Before answering that question, we have to analyze the most important characteristics of those apps and then cross-check them against technologies able to meet these demands.

 How?
-With robust HR applications, picking the wrong technology can either hinder their future maintenance or extensibility, or be a costly mistake to fix with the right stack.
+With robust HR applications, picking the wrong technology can either hinder their future maintenance or extensibility or be a costly mistake to fix with the right stack.

-For example, scaling complex applications to serve a constantly growing number of users is significantly more difficult and expensive with verbose programming languages and a highly dependent codebase.
+For example, scaling complex apps to serve a constantly growing number of users is significantly more difficult and expensive with verbose programming languages and a highly dependent codebase.
 Traffic spikes and multiple concurrent tasks might also render an app unable to deliver undisrupted services to employees using it—a symptom suggesting a pressing need for horizontal or vertical scaling of infrastructure.

 Other consequences of a poorly picked tech stack may include high downtime and system instability caused by bugs and crashes.